US House of Representatives Races in LA County

 Los Angeles County Ballot Measures

-Recommending a Yes vote on G and No Vote on Measures A & E
+Recommending a YES vote on G and NO Vote on Measures A & E

 Measure G